-The financial system is an important part of the economy, with three primary tasks:
+The financial system plays an important role in the economy, with three primary tasks:

 - Providing consumers and businesses with borrowing and saving opportunities,

 - · Providing payment services and

-- Risk management
+- · Risk management

 In a well-functioning financial system, these tasks are performed securely and efficiently.
 A system that is resilient to shocks reduces the probability of financial crises.